Maryna-Skrypnyk/nodejs-lessons/lesson07/lesson07-1/readme.md

 7. Do registration in `controllers/users.js`

-8. 'npm i bcryptjs' and work with password
+8. `npm i bcryptjs` and work with password

 9. Create hook in `model/user.js`: